 As World Cup tournaments go, Italia ‘90 seems to split opinion more than most between those who loved it, and those who say it wasn’t as good as the hype suggests.
 The football purists will tell you that the standard of football was poor, the goals per game stats were the lowest there’d ever been, whilst the number of red cards was the highest, symptomatic of the cynical football on show.
 However, the other side of the fence will argue that it was fantastic, the last old-school World Cup before it became heavily commercialised, with plenty of unforgettable drama, great atmosphere, and lots of fantastic stories and sub-plots going on throughout the tournament.

 We’re definitely in the nostalgic camp that looks back with a high degree of love.
 Why?
 Well, despite the lack of goals there were plenty of talking points and great stories.
 The rise of Toto Schillaci, Maradona’s battle-hardened Argentina taking on a rejuvenated Italy in his adopted city, the Republic of Ireland living the dream, huge rivalries clashing in the knockout stages as West Germany met Holland and Brazil met Argentina, Cameroon showing African nations the way, and England coming agonisingly close to a first final since 1966.

-And whilst there was enough drama on the pitch, we also found plenty to love off it - a brilliant logo, the greatest football mascot ever, the greatest theme tune ever, an iconic ball, the best squad song ever (despite most not turning up). and as English fans it was great not to have a tournament constantly blighted by hooligan problems.
+And whilst there was enough drama on the pitch, we also found plenty to love off it - a brilliant logo, the greatest football mascot ever, one of the greatest football theme tunes ever, an iconic ball, the best squad song ever (despite most not turning up). and as English fans it was great not to have a tournament constantly blighted by hooligan problems.